LOGAN PHILLIPS

 • 2012 Dios de Adrenalina, street theater collaboration, Iberoamerican Theater Festival, Bogotá

-• 2012 Featured poet, 8th Festival of New Poetry (all Spanish), New York City, USA
+• 2012 Featured poet, 8th Festival of New Poetry (all Spanish), New York City

 • 2012 Headliner, 5th Encounter of Migrant Poets (all Spanish), San Luis Río Colorado, Mexico